ibm-cloud-docs/cis/url-normalization.md

 Normalize incoming URLs (default: On)
 :   Configures the URLs of all incoming traffic to {{site.data.keyword.cis_short_notm}}:
-    * When enabled, all incoming URLs are normalized before they pass to subsequent {{site.data.keyword.cis_short_notm}} features that can receive a URL as input, such as Page Rules, WAF custom rules, Workers, and Access.
+    * When enabled, all incoming URLs are normalized before they pass to subsequent {{site.data.keyword.cis_short_notm}} features that can receive a URL as input, such as Page Rules, custom rules, Workers, and Access.
     * When disabled, incoming URLs are not normalized before passing to subsequent {{site.data.keyword.cis_short_notm}} features.

 Normalize URLs to origin (default: Off)